-Article No. Article Requirement Assessment Compliance Category Modifications to the plant, operation, maintenance and testing of the physical plant configuration is in accordance with the design requirements as expressed in the facility configuration information.
-To maintain this consistency throughout the operational life-cycle phase, particularly as changes are being made.
-To ensure Safe Operating Envelope (SOE) is maintained for the full duration of the plant design life.
+Article No. Clause Requirement Assessment Compliance Category "4.0 Program Description The operating organization shall establish and The CM Program objective is to ensure the following: implement a programme to manage modifications. - Modifications to the plant, operation, maintenance and testing of the physical plant configuration is in accordance with the design requirements as expressed in the facility configuration information. - To maintain this consistency throughout the operational life- cycle phase, particularly as changes are being made. - To ensure Safe Operating Envelope (SOE) is maintained for the full duration of the plant design life.
 This relationship is depicted in Figure 1, Equilibrium Concept.
 The principles that define the CM Program are found in, Appendix A, Configuration Management Program Principles.
 The physical plant configuration shall conform to the facility configuration information which is based on the design requirements.
-The facility configuration information, which includes, as-built drawings and operating procedures (including maintenance procedures) shall accurately reflect both the physical plant configuration.
-Changes to design requirements.
-Changes to design requirements shall be reflected in both the physical plant configuration of facility configuration information.
-Shall be supported by, and be consistent with the design requirements.
-This process ensures the physical configuration of the plant is maintained within the design and licensing basis.
-4.39.
-A modification programme shall be established and implemented to ensure that all modifications are properly identified, specified, screened, designed, evaluated, BP-PROG-10.02, Engineering Change Control, Sec 1.0 and 4.0 states: "1.0 Purpose This purpose of the Engineering Change Control (ECC) program is to specify the manner in С
+The facility configuration information, which includes, as-built drawings and operating procedures (including maintenance procedures) shall accurately reflect both the physical plant configuration and the design requirements.
+Changes to design requirements shall be reflected in both the physical plant configuration and the facility configuration information.
+Changes to either the physical plant configuration or facility configuration information shall be